phips/stocks/README.md

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks"

 However, often this is inefficient; you will want only part of the data, possibly aggregated.
 You can specify which fields you want by listing them in a comma-separated list in the `fields` query parameter.
 Each field can be either just the field name or it can have a colon-prepanded operation.
-The operation can be 'groupby' or 'sum', using the standard SQL semantics.
+The operation can be `groupby` or `sum`, using the standard SQL semantics.
 For example:

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks?fields=groupby:ticker,sum:volume"